Dr. Samplaski is a urologist at Keck Medicine of USC and an internationally recognized leader in male infertility, andrology and microsurgery.

 “I find my bedside manner to be kind, compassionate, honest and straightforward.
 With that said, the most challenging part of my day is when I have to tell men that we did not find sperm.”

 “I chose to work at an academic medical center because I enjoy teaching residents.
-The multidisciplinary nature of Keck Medicine of USC also allows us to provide every specialty, which translates to excellence in patient care.”
+The multidisciplinary nature of Keck Medicine also allows us to provide every specialty, which translates to excellence in patient care.”

 Dr. Samplaski is also an assistant professor of clinical urology at the Keck School of Medicine of USC.
 View her full biography.
 Watch Dr.Samplaski answer male fertility questions in our Facebook Live interview.
 Learn more about USC Urology.